matheusprandini/FifaObjectDetection/README.md

 ## 1 - Creating Dataset

 Step 1: Collected 150 images that contain the desired objects (Split training/test = 85%/15%).
-The images are

 Step 2: Annotate the images (labeling the images) in order to create the xml files using [LabelImg](https://github.com/tzutalin/labelImg).